GreptimeTeam/docs/docs/v0.9/en/user-guide/concepts/storage-location.md

 The `data` directory in the file structure can be stored in cloud storage.
 Please refer to [Storage option](../operations/configuration.md#storage-options) for more details.

 Please note that only storing the data directory in object storage is not sufficient to ensure data reliability and disaster recovery.
+The `wal` and `metadata` also need to be considered for disaster recovery.
 Please refer to the [disaster recovery documentation](/user-guide/operations/disaster-recovery/overview).

 ## Multiple storage engines